scheinerman/Matroids.jl/docs/src/labels.md

 # Labeling Elements of a Matroid

 The ground set of a `Matroid` is always of the form `{1,2,...,m}` where `m` is a nonnegative integer.
-It can be useful, however, to assign more descriptive labels to matroid elements.
+It can be useful, however, to assign descriptive labels to matroid elements.
 For example, when creating a matroid from a graph, the label for an element of the matroid can be a descriptor of the edge to which it corresponds.